 The benefits of dhal

-I grew up in a typical East Indian home here in South America, and as a result had dhal more times than I can remember.
+I grew up in a typical West Indian home here in South America, and as a result had dhal more times than I can remember.
 This Indian dish is eaten by many worldwide, especially vegetarians.
 Did you know that dhal is a healthy food option?
 Some persons don't!

 Dhal is delicious, healthy and it makes eating meatless so tolerable.
 Not to mention, it's cheap if you're on a budget and so easy to prepare especially on busy week nights.